deriv-com/deriv-app/README.md

     3. You can deploy to a folder in your `gh-pages` branch in order to separate from root app deployment and other folder deployments with: `npm run deploy:folder br_test_folder` (folder name must be prefixed with `br_`)
 2. Release to staging: simply run `npm run deploy:staging` and follow the instructions.
 3. Release to production: simply run `npm run deploy:production` and follow the instructions.

-You can find the names of packages by first navigating to the `packages` folder.
-Each subfolder is a package, and contains a `package.json` file.
-The value of the `name` key in `package.json` is the package name.

 ## PR Guidelines
 1. Use the `developer 1|developer 2/task_name` format for PR titles. (e.g.: `dev1|dev2/fixed_emoji_issue`, `dev1/added_superfast_jellyfish`)